-History 12, page 75.)
+History 12).

 II.
-NEW TESTAMENT GREEK.
+New Testament Greek.

+Prerequisite.-Greek 1.

-Prerequisite.-Greek I. The class and examination in New Testament Greek conducted by Professor J. W. Falconer in Pine Hill Divinity Hall, Halifax, and those conducted by Professor T. H. Hunt in the Faculty of Divinity, King's College, are recognized as qualifying for a degree for those taking the affiliated course for Divinity.
+The class and examination in New Testament Greek conducted by Professor J. W. Falconer in Pine Hill Divinity Hall, Halifax and those conducted by Professor T. H. Hunt in the Faculty of Divinity, King's College, are recognized as qualifying for a degree for those taking the affiliated course for Divinity.
 Similar classes in other theological colleges approved by the Faculty are also recognized for the same purpose.